OnTitansShoulder/ontitansshoulder.github.io/docs/Reading-Notes/Leading-without-formal-authority.md

 ### Develop leadership brand

 Leadership isn't defined by how you look, the position you have or how long you've been with your organization.
-It's defined by how you behave and the sum of many small interactions from your brand.
+It's defined by **how you behave and the sum of many small interactions from your brand**.
 There's no personality type that's best suited to leadership.

 When you're defining your leadership brand, you want to build on your natural strengths: